Marketing Automation Overview

 - Time to Value.
 You can implement Pardot quickly to start generating more leads — and revenue — faster.

 - Marketing Analytics.
-Use B2B Marketing Analytics to organizes and analyzes all of your data across sales and marketing to make data-driven decisions.
+Use B2B Marketing Analytics to organize and analyze all of your data across sales and marketing to make data-driven decisions.

 - Sales Activation.
 Automating sales processes and building marketing-approved campaigns so sales teams can focus on closing more deals.